 Develop a user-centric product strategy with Productboard

-Productboard is a user-driven product management system
+Productboard is a customer-centric product management system

-User-led product strategy is hard.
+Customer-centric product strategy is hard.
 With traditional tools, product managers struggle to keep track of user feedback, commit to a solution too early without conducting real discovery, and spend all day fielding questions about what they're releasing next and why.
 With Productboard, product teams understand what users really need, prioritize what to build based on clear goals, and rally everyone in their organization around a roadmap.

 Start here with a 2 minute overview of Productboard:

 Your Features board helps you decide what to build next.
 Gather all your ideas into one place, surface the most promising ideas, and plan your upcoming releases.

 All of your features ideas live in a single flexible hierarchy.
 Think of your hierarchy like a filing cabinet — but one you can sort, filter, search, and rearrange easily.
 Add features (and subfeatures) to your board, then create different views to see your features displayed in useful ways.